+EoE causes swelling in your esophagus.
 The esophagus is in an upper part of the gastrointestinal (GI) tract (gut) and is the tube that moves food from your mouth to your stomach when you swallow.
 EoE happens when a large number of white blood cells called eosinophils [EE-oh-sin-oh-FILLS] collect and cause damage in the lining of the esophagus.

 White blood cells are an important part of our immune system.
 Eosinophils are a special type of white blood cell.
 They help us fight off certain types of infections, such as parasites, hookworms, or bacteria.
 Eosinophils also are involved in other conditions, such as allergies, asthma, and cancer.

 Eosinophils serve many roles.
 Some roles are specific and some are not.
 This means there are many different processes in the body that can cause eosinophils to be present and/or elevated.
 Eosinophilic disease may be present when you or your child has high eosinophil counts in the blood or part of the body for a long period of time without a known cause.

 Eosinophils can be present in different areas of the GI tract.
 But eosinophils in the esophagus are not common.
 Doctors look at the number of these cells in the lining of the esophagus to diagnose EoE.

 What Are the Signs and Symptoms of EoE?

 Symptoms vary from one person to the next, and they may be different depending on age.
 Symptoms can occur days or even weeks after eating a food allergen.
 But symptoms may also come and go.

 Common EoE signs and symptoms in infants include:

 - Coughing with feeding